mfogelson/11-785_project/README.md

   - We converted all numbers to text
   - We removed all poems that did not conform to the structure above
   - We added <|endoftext|> token to end of each poem

+Training Time:

+ - The model was trained on 24 GPU hrs
+ - The final loss was ~0.90

 Evaluation Metrics: